 In 2019 we began inviting campers to share their pronouns during introductions that happen on a daily basis at camp, and the following year the camper application explicitly included a place to provide that information.
 This past summer we ended the practice of gendered election of emcees for the camper talent show and Best All-Around Campers at the end of each session.
 More than ten percent of campers in 2021 identified as non-binary, and this has led us to develop a third housing option for campers who would prefer mixed-gender housing or who do not identify with either of the traditional binary genders of female and male.
 The majority of campers will continue to reside in the two large, same-gender bunkhouses, but beginning in 2022 we will use one or both rooms of one wing of the Staff House for gender-inclusive housing.
 On the application prospective campers may indicate whether they would like same-gender housing or gender-inclusive housing or if they have no preference.

 Our decision to offer a gender-inclusive housing option is the product of extensive research on best practices in the summer camp industry and careful deliberation by the Nature Camp board of directors.
 It is also motivated in part by some alarming statistics that underscore the difficulties that many LGBTQ+ youth (including those who identify as non-binary) face.

 - More than 40% of LGBTQ+ youth have seriously considered attempting suicide in the last year

-- One in five trans* youth attempts suicide each year (but when a transgender youth is empowered to share pronouns and is affirmed for who they are, that risk is cut in half)
+- One in five trans* youth attempts suicide each year (but when a transgender youth is empowered to share pronouns, use their chosen name, and is affirmed for who they are, that risk is cut in half)